The regularizing effects of resetting in a particle system for the Burgers equation: The main theorem and its proof

-where $k \in \N$ is such that $k \delta_t < t \leq (k+1) \delta_t$.
+where $k \in\N$ is such that $k \delta_t < t \leq(k+1) \delta_t$.\vadjust{\goodbreak}

-Let $v_{t}$ be the solution of~\eqref{eqnSPDEv}.
-By Lemma~\ref{lmaH2boundV} and the Sobolev embedding theorem there is a constant $V_1$, such that
+Let $v_{t}$ be the solution of~(\ref{eqnSPDEv}).
+By Lemma \ref {lmaH2boundV} and the Sobolev embedding theorem there is a constant $V_1$, such that

 almost surely.
-Let $T_0 = T_0(2V_1)$ be the local existence time in Lemma~\ref{lmaCnBound}; namely, for any initial data $u_0$ with $\cknorm{u_0}{1} \leq 2V_1$, and for any $\delta_t < T_0$, the process $\mathscr S^{\delta_t, T_0}_{0,\cdot} u_0$ is $\mathcal C^1([0,T_0]; \T)$.
+Let $T_0 = T_0(2V_1)$ be the local existence time in Lemma~\ref{lmaCnBound}; namely, for any initial data $u_0$ with $\Vert u_0\Vert_{C^{1}} \leq2V_1$, and for any $\delta_t < T_0$, the process $\mathscr S^{\delta_t, T_0}_{0,\cdot} u_0$ is $\mathcal C^1([0,T_0]; \T )$.
 Without loss of generality we can assume that $T_0$ is an integer multiple of $\delta_t$.

-Note that our assumption $u_0 \in H^{13/2+}$, Lemma~\ref{lmaH2boundV} and the Sobolev embedding theorem imply the assumption~\eqref{eqnVC4bound} is valid for $\beta = 2$ (in this case, the supremum can in fact be taken over all $t \in \R$).
-Similarly Lemma~\ref{lmaCnBound} guarantees that the assumption~\eqref{eqnUC4bound} is valid for $\beta = 2$ and all $\delta_t < T_0$.
-Thus Lemma~\ref{lmaConvergenceToV} can be applied.
+Note that our assumption $u_0 \in H^{13/2+}$, Lemma~\ref{lmaH2boundV} and the Sobolev embedding theorem imply that assumption (\ref {eqnVC4bound}) is valid for $\beta= 2$ (in this case, the supremum can in fact be taken over all $t \in\R$).
+Similarly, Lemma \ref {lmaCnBound} guarantees that assumption~(\ref{eqnUC4bound}) is valid for $\beta= 2$ and all $\delta_t < T_0$.
+Thus Lemma \ref {lmaConvergenceToV} can be applied.

-Let $\Omega_1$ be the event $\{ \cknorm{u^{\delta_t}_{T_0}}{1} \leq 2V_1 \}$.
+Let $\Omega_1$ be the event $\{ \Vert u^{\delta_t}_{T_0}\Vert _{C^{1}} \leq 2V_1 \}$.
 Then

 where the constant $c_1$ above is the constant arising in the Sobolev embedding theorem.
-An appropriate choice of $\delta_T$ will make $P(\Omega_1)$ arbitrarily close to $1$.
+An appropriate choice of $\delta_T$ will make $P(\Omega_1)$ arbitrarily close to~$1$.
 We clarify that while our bound on $P(\Omega_1)$ depends only on $\delta_T$, the event $\Omega_1$ depends on $\delta_t$.

 We define a stopping time $\tau_1$ by